 Artist and architect Federico Hurtado (b.
 1961, Buenos Aires) lives and works in San Isidro, Argentina.
-Using old book covers as a canvas for his often wittily titled collages, he manually cuts and pastes images from late 1800s and early 1900s publications to create a wonderfully whimsical world of gentle hues and strange goings on.
+Using old book covers as a canvas for his often wittily titled collages, he manually cuts and pastes images from the late 1800s and early 1900s publications to create a wonderfully whimsical world of gentle hues and strange goings-on.

 2. Canción Rota

 This is another great work by Federico Hurtado which shows a traditional method of creating an image collage.
 You can buy the print here: Federico Hurtado via Flickr

 This is an original abstract piece painted by Mike Lemanski.
 Using gouache on sheet music, this was created as part of an investigative study into visual music.
 You can get a reproduction print at newleavesstudio.com